 ACTCM graduates are respected clinicians, authors, innovators, and teachers practicing at the top of their field.
-Many are pioneering new therapies and integrative treatments, founding new professional organizations, and bringing the benefits of TCM into new areas of healthcare and new places around the world.
-Their paths are as diverse as they are distinguished, and they are committed to helping the next generation of ACTCM graduates attain equal achievements.
+Many are pioneering new therapies and integrative treatments, founding new professional organizations, and bringing the benefits of Traditional Chinese Medicine into new areas of healthcare and new places around the world.
+Their paths are as diverse as they are distinguished, and they are committed to helping the next generation of ACTCM alumni attain equal achievements.

 Get a glimpse into the exciting and diverse careers and opportunities our ACTCM graduates are pursuing.
 Our alumni specialize in areas like fertility, veterinary acupuncture, gaming addiction, pediatrics, sports medicine, skincare, oncology, mental health, and more.
 Read their stories and advice for soon to be Chinese Medicine practitioners.
 Get to know what motivates them—and be inspired!